Starting a nonprofit organization in Kentucky is easy

 Step 8: Register for KY Tax Accounts

-A nonprofit corporation needs to register with the Kentucky Department of Revenue within 30days of incorporation.
+A nonprofit corporation needs to register with the Kentucky Department of Revenue using Form 10A100 within 30 days of incorporation.

 Step 9: Applying for Exemption from State and Federal Taxes (501(c)(3) status)